Baby Names

 Lena

-Lena is historically used as a nickname for many different names, including Helen, Alina, and Elena.
+Lena is historically used as a nickname for many different names, including Helen, Alina, and Magdalena.
 It’s also one of the characters from the seminal play and 1961 film, A Raisin in the Sun.

 Maria